 Yellow-Orange Iron Stained Quartz lined Keokuk, Iowa Geode.
 The half measures approximately 3.50 inches across.
 The yellow-orange color is caused by the weathering of an iron mineral (usually pyrite but could also be marcasite or goethite).
 Geodes found loose in creeks, on sand or gravel bars, or in the softer mudstone unit of the Warsaw Formation frequently contain a yellow-orange coloring such as the geode pictured to the left.
 Natural citrine geodes do not occur in Keokuk geodes - even in those specimens where the yellow/orange coloring will not clean or wash out of the geode.
 It is still a weathering product of an iron mineral underneath the quartz lining and is not natural citrine.
 A Keokuk geode can be described as being "citrine colored", but it is not natural citrine.

-More photographs will be added soon, thank you for your patience.
+More photographs and descriptions will be added soon, thank you for your patience.

 Please note this page is currently undergoing significant updates.
 Please visit http://www.geodegallery.com/keokuk.html for the old page.
 Please continue to check back to this page for the latest updates including new mineral inclusion images and much more over the coming months.
 Thank you for your patience while we update this page with higher quality images and more detailed text.